Investor Relations

 TDK has many production factories and research and development facilities in Japan and overseas.
 These facilities and plants have taken disaster-protection and infection-control measures and purchased their own power generation facilities to cope with electricity shortages in preparation for unexpected natural disasters and infection outbreaks.
 However, significant damage could be incurred at these facilities and plants due to an event beyond assumptions, such as a large earthquake, tsunami, typhoon, flood, or volcanic eruption, or a large-scale blackout or electricity shortages caused by them.
 In the event of interruption to manufacturing, disruption of transportation routes, damage to or disconnection of information and communications infrastructure, impairment of central functions, or significant damage to our customers themselves due to the impact of such occurrences, orders and supply could be affected for a long period of time.
 This situation could have a significant effect on business results.

-Furthermore, if the economy deteriorates, our offices are closed, or the supply chain is disrupted due to spread of the COVID-19 or other infections, it may have a significant impact on our business performance.
+Furthermore, if the economy deteriorates, our offices are closed, or the supply chain is disrupted due to spread of infections, it may have a significant impact on our business performance.

 (Major Countermeasures)